Map showing the Gulf of Mexico platforms

 Atlantis platform infographic

-Mad Dog 2 will include a new floating production platform with the capacity to produce up to 140,000 gross barrels of crude oil per day from up to 14 production wells.
-Oil production is expected to begin in late 2021.
+Mad Dog 2 includes a new floating production platform with the capacity to produce up to 140,000 gross barrels of crude oil per day from up to 14 production wells.

 Mad Dog Platform infographic